Danktuary/vuepress-theme-yuu/README.md

 # Yuu

-A VuePress theme that supports multiple color themes and some other useful features.
+A VuePress theme that supports a dark theme, multiple color themes, and other useful features.
 Extended upon the default VuePress theme with some adjustments.

 ## Installation